alisiafadini/ROCKET/README.md

 ### 1. Install OpenFold

-To ensure the usability, we forked and fix the openfold repo, and polish the installation guides.
-Here is what ROCKET users are advised to do:
+To ensure usability, we forked the OpenFold repo, and sorted a couple details in the installation guides.
+Here is what we advise ROCKET users to do:

-1. Clone our fork of openfold repo, switch to the `pl_upgrades` branch to work with CUDA 12:
+1. Clone our fork of the OpenFold repo, switch to the `pl_upgrades` branch to work with CUDA 12:

     ```
     git clone git@github.com:minhuanli/rocket_openfold.git